Car Crash Lawyers Representing California Residents

 However, in some cases, both drivers are distracted, and in that situation, both drivers may have negligently caused an accident.
 California follows the rule of pure comparative negligence.
 This is a rule that requires a jury to evaluate all of the facts and determine each party’s degree of fault for the accident.

 A plaintiff’s compensation award will be reduced by a sum equal to their degree of fault.
 For example, if you were speeding, another driver was texting while driving, and you crashed into each other at an intersection, the jury may assign you 25% of the fault for the accident.
 If your damages are $200,000, you may be able to collect $150,000 from the defendant.
 This analysis is more complicated when there are multiple distracted drivers responsible for a crash.

 In California, you may hold defendants jointly and severally liable for economic damages, although each defendant is only responsible for the amount of noneconomic damages that is equal to their degree of fault.
 This means that you may recover 100% of your economic damages from a single defendant, even if three parties were to blame for your injuries.

-If you have suffered injuries in a motor vehicle collision caused by a distracted driver, you should retain an experienced Sacramento distracted driving accident lawyer.
+If you have suffered injuries in an accident caused by a distracted driver, you should retain an experienced Folsom personal injury attorney.
 Travis G. Black formerly worked in the insurance industry and understands how adjustors may respond to your claim.
 You should call us before talking to them.
-Our Folsom firm offers perceptive legal counsel and works hard on behalf of victims who need a motor vehicle collision attorney.
+Our Folsom firm offers perceptive legal counsel and works hard on behalf of victims who need a Sacramento car accident attorney.
 Contact us online or call Travis G. Black & Associates at 916-962-2896 for a free consultation.